aaronzhao-com/api-demo/README.md

 - It provides a stream of events as changes are made
 - It can create or update with the same command
 - It accepts parameters as a YAML file

-## Risks:
-- This demo API does not have any authentication which is required for real application.
-- There is no WAF for the application.
-- There is no rate limit for the API.
-- This demo deploys to Production environment directly.
-For real applicaitons, it should be deployed to Dev and Preprod environments first before deploying to Prodcution environment.
-- This demo application does not have monitoring and alerting.
-Alerts should be triggered when the API is offline or when it reachs the max number of tasks in ECS autoscaling.

 ## Run locally